-About Luchi Recipe: Luchi or Loochi is a deep fried Indian yeast free flatbread which gets puffed up during frying, very similar to poori.
+About Luchi Recipe: Luchi is a deep fried Indian yeast free flatbread which gets puffed up during frying, very similar to poori.
 It is a popular breakfast staple in Bangladesh and in Indian states like West Bengal, Orissa and Assam, specially made during Durga Pooja celebration.
 Luchi is very easy to prepare and is best served with curries or gravies.

 Ingredients of Luchi